kanchihari/interior-design/README.md

 ### SignUp page :

-The SignUp page contains of  the inputs types like name,last name  and email where the user can enter his or her personal details to make  sing in for company.
+The SignUp page contains of the input types like name,last name  and email where the user can enter his or her personal details to make  sing in for company.

 ![Signup-page](./assets/images/singup-page.png)